alexcouper/bash/README.rst

 bash for python
 ===============

-A library that enables easy running and concatonation of bash commands in python
+A library that enables easy running and concatenation of bash commands in python

 Installation